leandrocp/mdex/README.md

 Under the hood it's calling the [comrak](https://crates.io/crates/comrak) APIs to process Markdown, a fast Rust crate that ports the cmark fork maintained by GitHub, a widely and well adopted Markdown implementation.

+The AST format is based on [Floki](https://hex.pm/packages/floki) so the same API to manipulate HTML can be used to manipulate Markdown documents.
+Check out some examples at [mdex/examples/](https://github.com/leandrocp/mdex/tree/main/examples)

-Check out some samples at https://mdex-c31.pages.dev
+And some samples are available at https://mdex-c31.pages.dev

 ## Installation